Almost the entire process and structure for generating markup is complete

 currentIndex

-int: keeps track of the current position in the token-sequence of the current token, used mostly for generating reasonably-detailed error-messages if the parsing-process goes awry.
+of the current token, used mostly for generating reasonably-detailed error-messages

 errorTokenOffset

-int: The number of tokens before and after the current token to display when an error is raised.
+: The number of tokens before and after the current token

 results

-list of BaseNode: The results to be returned by the function.
+: The results to be returned by

 The balance of the function starts by determining what type of token is being examined.
-The branches for comments and CDATA sections are almost identical, save for what kinds of objects get created, and what the identification-criteria are:

 if token[ 0:4 ] == '<!--':